 COMDIS-HSD is a Research Programme Consortium (RPC) which carries out research projects across a variety of settings in order to improve delivery of health services for underserved populations, with a focus on communicable diseases.
 The RPC is funded by the UK Government and coordinated by The Nuffield Centre for International Health and Development at the University of Leeds.
-Malaria Consortium is one of eight COMDIS-HSD partners.
+Malaria Consortium is one of six COMDIS-HSD partners.

 COMDIS-HSD seeks to influence policy and practice by focusing its research on seven thematic areas: